Arielle Free: Radio and podcasts

 Free and Kem Cetinay co-presented the official Love Island podcast Love Island: The Morning After from its inception in 2018 until they were replaced by Indiyah Polack and Sam Thompson at the end of the 2022 season.

 On 6 September 2019, Free began presenting the weekend early breakfast show on BBC Radio 1, which included Friday, Saturday, and Sunday mornings.
 In January 2021, she moved to the weekday early breakfast show from Monday to Thursday.

 Free is also the voice of Radio 1's Dance live stream and can be heard on the station 35 hours a week.

 As a DJ, Free can often be found playing on Club and Festival bills as well as touring her own club night Free Your Mind.
 She also has a record label under the same name.

 On 21 August 2021, Free and Lawrence Chaney, winner of the second series of RuPaul's Drag Race UK, co-hosted a show on BBC Radio 1 in honour of the station's Drag Day.

-In August 2023, Free was suspended from BBC Radio 1 for a week, following an on-air incident that occurred during Charlie Hedges' Dance Anthems DJ set, which was broadcast live from Radio 1's Dance Weekend in Ibiza.
-Free had been asked by Hedges to leave the studio after expressing her dislike of the current song.